“You’re never fully dressed without a smile.”

 Take it from the Expert

 Just as a smile boosts your psyche and confidence, having a crooked or protruding smile can have a reverse effect.
-That is besides the physical effects that it has on chewing, breathing, etc.
+That is beside the physical effects that it has on chewing, breathing, etc.

-There is also a societal aspect to it.
-Dr. Mehta continues, “A lot of patients come to me citing their ‘unappealing’ smile as a reason for not getting good suitors or marriage prospects.
+There is also a societal aspect of it.
+Dr Mehta continues, “A lot of patients come to me citing their ‘unappealing’ smile as a reason for not getting good suitors or marriage prospects.
 They ask me to correct their smiles as a solution.
 Some even come back years later to tell me how they are now successfully settled down with a family of their own!”

 The Science of Smiling